LeeSangMin0329/MetaLengthBuffer/README.txt

 	virtual void UnPack(FileStream* f) = 0;
 };

-	- Pack 	  : Call 'f-> Pack (string field);' in the order that you want to put in the buffer.
+	- Pack 	  : Call 'f-> Pack (string field);' in the order that you want to put in at the buffer.
 	- UnPack  : Call 'f-> UnPack ();' in the order you want to import in the buffer.

 ---------------------------------------------------------------------------------------------------------------------------------